bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 ### Deploying to marketplace

-If you add `Google Play Deploy` step to your workflow (after the `Sign APK` step), your signed apk will get uploaded to a marketplace of your choice.
+If you add `Google Play Deploy` step to your workflow (after the `Android Sign` step), your signed apk will get uploaded to a marketplace of your choice.

 1. Make sure you are in sync with Google Play Store!
 Learn how to
    * [register to Google Play Store and set up your project](/tutorials/deploy/android-deployment/#register-to-google-play-store-and-set-up-your-first-project)